 September at Shine Bright Support

 September is an important month here at Shine Bright Support.
-It is Childhood Cancer Awareness month, the month of our September Challenge and is the month that Eleri left this world.
+It is Childhood Cancer Awareness month and is the month that Eleri left this world.

 This Childhood Cancer Awareness month is a time for reflection for us here at Shine Bright Support.
 For the last three years, we have had a 'September Challenge', but with the current cost of living crisis, we thought a smaller campaign would be more fitting.

 We continue to support families treated between GWH and Oxford with mental health support in the form of a Clinical Psychologist at GWH and further help with a counsellor if needed.
 We also provide meals for families at the Young Lives Vs Cancer Houses in Oxford, Bristol and London.

 We also offer food parcels to families on treatment at Easter and Christmas, with packages given to vulnerable families or families dealing with challenging circumstances.
 Most families find that one parent needs to give up work to care for the child on treatment.
 This places a substantial financial burden on families, again exacerbated by the cost of living crisis.